unifem/cht-coupler/README.md

 # cht-coupler

-Build Docker image with MOAB and pymoab with parallel support and install them into system directories.
+Build Docker image with MOAB and pymoab with parallel support and compile them in user directories.